Damiieibikun/Python-Data-visualization-on-Top-500-movies-IMDb/README.md

 * The length of the film did not ensure positive reviews.
 * Similarly, the film's box office earnings did not ensure positive reviews.
 * There was a disparity between the preferences of average IMDb viewers and the criteria that critics use to judge a film's greatness.
-* Crime dramas and dramas were likely to receive high ratings from both IMDb users and Metacritic.
+* Crime dramas and dramas were likely to receive high ratings from IMDb users and Metacritic users.
 * Movies directed by Steven Spielberg, Alfred Hitchcock, Stanley Kubrick, and Martin Scorsese were very likely to get excellent reviews.